-The layer of air that surrounds our planet is called the atmosphere.
-Although we are constantly immersed in it, rely on it for breathing, and experience nearly everything important to us within the lowest 1 to 1.5 per mille of its roughly 10,000-kilometre height, most people have only a vague idea of what the atmosphere actually is.
-Few know which processes take place within it or how crucial it is for Earth’s climate and temperature.
+The gaseous envelope surrounding Earth is known as the atmosphere.
+Although humans are in constant contact with it, rely on it for respiration, and all phenomena directly relevant to life occur within only the lowest 1 to 1.5 per mille of its approximately 10,000-kilometer vertical extent, relatively few people have a precise understanding of what the atmosphere is, which physical and chemical processes occur within it, and what role it plays in regulating Earth’s climate and temperature.

 How is the atmosphere structured?